lesliefinlayson/Credit_Risk_Analysis/README.md

 Balanced Accuracy Score:  metric used to evaluate how good a binary classifier is.
 Informal definition:  fraction of predictions the model got right.

-Imbalanced Classification Report: key metrics in a classification problem.
+Imbalanced Classification Report: key metrics in a classification problem

   The precision will be "how many are correctly classified among that class"

   The recall means "how many of this class you find over the whole number of element of this class"